John McEnroe: Davis Cup

-In 1992, McEnroe defeated third-ranked and defending champion Boris Becker in the third round of the Australian Open 6–4, 6–3, 7–5 before a sell-out crowd.
-In the fourth round, McEnroe needed 4 hours 42 minutes to defeat ninth-ranked Emilio Sánchez 8–6 in the fifth set.
-He lost to Wayne Ferreira in the quarterfinals.
-At Wimbledon, McEnroe reached the semifinals where he lost in straight sets to the eventual champion Andre Agassi.
-McEnroe also teamed with Michael Stich to win his fifth Wimbledon men's doubles title in a record-length 5-hour-1-minute final, which the pair won 5–7, 7–6, 3–6, 7–6, 19–17.
-At the end of the year, he teamed with Pete Sampras to win the doubles rubber in the Davis Cup final, where the U.S. defeated Switzerland 3–1.

-McEnroe retired from the professional tour at the end of 1992.
-He ended his singles career ranked world No. 20.
-He played in one tournament in 1994 as a wildcard at the Rotterdam Open, losing in the first round.
-This was his last singles match on the ATP Tour.

-After Steffi Graf won the 1999 French Open, McEnroe suggested to her that they play mixed doubles at Wimbledon.
-She agreed, and they went on to reach the semifinals, but withdrew at that stage because Graf had reached the singles final, and preferred to focus on that tournament.

-After retirement from the tour
+Post-retirement from tennis

 After retiring, McEnroe pursued his post-tour goal of becoming a working musician.
 He had learned to play guitar with the help of friends like Eddie Van Halen and Eric Clapton.
 During his divorce, McEnroe formed The Johnny Smyth Band with himself as lead singer and guitarist, began writing songs, and played small gigs in cities where he played with the senior tour.
 Although Lars Ulrich complimented his "natural instinct for music", a bar owner where McEnroe's band played said that "he couldn't sing to save his life."
 The band toured for two years, but McEnroe suddenly quit in 1997 just before finishing his first album.
 In 1997, McEnroe's wife, singer-songwriter Patty Smyth, told him, "In future only one of us will be working away from home on a music tour and it ain't gonna be you!"